pappyhammer/patchmaster_tpl/README.md

-# Generatin HEKA patchmaster template file
+# Generating HEKA patchmaster template file
 Code for generating a HEKA patchmaster template file that produce a sin wave current with linearly changing frequency.

 Similar to what's it's shown in the figure 1 A1 & B of the paper of